rhmdin/rhmdin/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently pursuing Bachelor of Computer Science aka S.Kom degree
-- 😄 Pronouns: She/Her
-- ⚡ I was Pikachu main at Pokemon UNITE!
+- ⚡ I play Pokemon UNITE a lot!